lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 No organisation had a formal information policy or documented governance framework.
 Governance practices were implicitly embedded through shared expectations, workplace trust and founder preferences.

-> "We just assume people will be sensible.
+"We just assume people will be sensible.
 If something is important, you'll put it somewhere where others can find it."
-(Pierre, Lithium)
+(William, Lithium)

 Despite the informal nature of governance, no participant reported incidents of permanent data loss.
 Participants framed governance as a cultural matter, not a procedural one.